opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 .. index:: moments

-cv::moments
+moments
 -----------
-.. cfunction:: Moments moments( const Mat\& array, bool binaryImage=false )
+.. c:function:: Moments moments( const Mat& array, bool binaryImage=false )

     Calculates all of the moments up to the third order of a polygon or rasterized shape.